iDepot/Southpac/wp-content/plugins/better-delete-revision/readme.txt

 Wordpress MU or customs installation (like some pre-made installation of some Hosting Providers) are not yet supported.
 Wordpress MU support is in our TODO list.

 Post Revisions are a feature introduced in Wordpress 2.6.
-Whenever you or Wordpress saves a post or a page, a revision is automatically created and stored in your Wordpress database.
+Whenever you or Wordpress saves a post or a page, it automatically creates a revision and stores in your Wordpress database.
 Each additional revision will slowly increase the size of your database.
 If you save a post or page multiple times, your number of revisions will greatly increase overtime.
 For example, if you have 100 posts and each post has 10 revisions you could be storing up to 1,000 copies of older data!
 The Better Delete Revision plugin is your #1 choice to quickly and easily removing revision from your Wordpress database.
 Try it out today to see what a lighter and smaller Wordpress database can do for you!

 Home Page: http://www.1e2.it/tag/better-delete-revision on www.1e2.it

 = Remember to VOTE IT !!!
 Thanks =

 Thanks goes to Urda for version 1.1

+= Translation =

+* Russian (ru_RU)
+* Italian (it_IT)

 == Installation ==